legomesz/legomesz/README.md

-## Olá!
-Meu nome é Leonardo Gomes 👋
+## Hi!!
+My name is Leonardo Gomes 👋

 - 🔭 My goal is to become a Front-end focused programmer.
 - 🌱 I study HTML, CSS, and JavaScript.